OpenSpace/OpenSpace-Docs/content/milky-way/star-clusters/globular-clusters/index.md

 The line between globular cluster and dwarf galaxy is not always clear.
 Dwarf galaxies orbit the Milky Way in a similar fashion---long elliptical orbits around the Milky Way's center.
 Many dwarf galaxies have been stripped of gas and dust via collisions with the Milky Way.
 So, where does a globular cluster end and a dwarf galaxy begin?
 Astronomers continue to seek the answer to that question.

+For more on dwarf galaxies, see [Local Group](../../../universe/nearby-surveys/local-group/index).

 :::{figure} globular_clusters_local_group.png
 :align: left
 :alt: Looking back toward the Milky Way Galaxy from a distant vantage point, we see yellow points huddled around the Galaxy showing the locations of the globular clusters, and more distant aqua points demonstrating where the nearby dwarf galaxies are located.

 Looking back at the Milky Way from extragalactic space.
 We see the Milky Way Galaxy and the yellow points indicating the location of the globular clusters, huddled around the Galaxy.
 Co-mingling with the globular clusters are the dwarf galaxies in aqua.
-Similar to the globulars, these dwarf galaxies revolve around the Milky Way.
+These dwarf galaxies also revolve around the Milky Way.
 :::